CommodoreOS/PCUAAE/README.md

 5. Once its finished activating Autoboot Mode, let it restart the machine, if it installed correctly it will reboot back into PCUAAE.
 6. Turn off A500 and install Pandory to the root of the USB Stick.
 7. Plug USB Stick back in A500 and turn it on and wait for PCUAAE to boot up.
-8. start The Mode Changer, hold down Home button and X button together for 2 seconds or until screen goes black. when the menu comes up pick Pandory Mode and wait for it to load Pandory.
+8. start The Mode Changer, hold down Menu button and X button together for 2 seconds or until screen goes black. when the menu comes up pick Pandory Mode and wait for it to load Pandory.
-9. Your done... :) if you want to run another Mode just do the same but install and pick a different Mode, the modes are on Github too, download them from PCUAAE Release 1.0.7.
+9. Your done... :) if you want to run another Mode just do the same but install and pick a different Mode, the modes are on Github too, download them from PCUAAE Release 1.0.7, link below.

 The Carousel Version Changer
 =============================